-- Tutorials and quizzes (2 pts): occasional interactive tutorials and quizzes on readings. - Individual assignment report (4 pts): your assignments graded by peer-review (two other students will be randomly chosen each week to anonymously comment on and score your assignment).
+- Tutorials and quizzes (2 pts): occasional interactive tutorials and quizzes on readings. - Individual assignment report (4 pts): your homework assignments will be anonymously peer-reviewed by two other students will chosen at random each week; TAs will assign scores based on peer-review grade suggestions and comments.
 You may offer a rebuttal if you feel that you deserved a better grade, and our teaching team will arbitrate.
 Peer grading helps us manage a large class and allows students to appreciate alternative solutions. - Peer grading and review (2 pts): you must also grade two students' assignments each week.
-You will get a score for giving thoughtful and accurate scores.
+You will get a score for giving thoughtful and accurate scores and suggestions.
 You can earn extra credit throughout the semester:

-- Oustanding Homework: your peer reviewers may grant you up to an extra point on assignments for outstanding presentation or coding. - Assistance Credit: if you are mentioned by peers as having helped on submitted assignments. - Participation: if you participate in class and on online discussions.
+- Outstanding Homework: your peers may grant you an extra point for noteworthy coding or reports - Assistance Credit: if you are mentioned by peers as having helped on submitted assignments. - Participation: if you participate in class and on online discussions.
+Reference Material: